ThermIQ/thermiq_mqtt-ha/README.md

 ```
-The complete configuration entry can be found in [configuration_thermiq.yaml](https://github.com/ThermIQ/thermiq_mqtt-ha/blob/master/configuration_thermiq.yaml) and should be copied to your automations.yaml file.

 ### Automations configuration
 A complete automation between frontend input entities to the backend control is included in [automations_thermiq.yaml](https://github.com/ThermIQ/thermiq_mqtt-ha/blob/master/automations_thermiq.yaml) and should be copied to your automations.yaml file.